Academic Regulations & Procedures

 Work submitted for consideration for Honors in Independent Study normally would have been done under the rubric of independent study as listed in the Academic Catalog.
 This means that course papers, comprehensive projects, etc., would not ordinarily be eligible for consideration; they receive other awards.

-- a letter of nomination to the Fellowship Committee (c/o George Shuffelton, Associate Dean of the College):
+- a letter of nomination to the Fellowship Committee:

-- confirming that the project is not work which is an integral part of a student's integrative exercise (comps project).
+- confirming that the project is not substantially identical to the student's integrative exercise (comps project);